Leporacanthicus/lacsap/BUILD.md

 ## Build instructions

-A "premade" version of these instructions can be found in the file can be found in the build.sh, and there is also a "clean up" script called clean.sh
+A "premade" version of these instructions can be found in the file build.sh, and there is also a "clean up" script called clean.sh (that removes all of the files that are checked out or made)

 You can get the build.sh by (suggest that you create a directory to do this in):